Aging & Health A to Z

 - Calluses and corns.
 Dead, yellowish, thickened skin on toes.

 - Hammertoes.
-Toe joints (usually the first small toe but all the middle toes may be affected) that curl up or under, either rigidly or with some flexibility, often resulting in a permanently dislocated joint.
+Toe joints (usually the second toe but all the middle toes may be affected) that curl up or under, either rigidly or with some flexibility, often resulting in a permanently dislocated joint.

 - Toenail problems.
 Ingrown (growing into the skin), thickened, or discolored toenails.